 The last prince, the representative of the Present, talks of his past.
 He also represents the typical Indian mentality of boasting the greatness of his ancestry.
 The last prince is living in very poor condition.
 What he needs is hard work to earn more money for his family because it is the need of his 'present'.
 But, instead of living in the present, he is living in his past which is of no use.
 He is looking at his past and obviously, his back is to his future.
 So he is unable to step forward in future.
-He cannot change his present conditions also.
-One cannot live in past, future and present at the same time.
+He cannot change his present at the same time.